Bachelor of Midwifery

 Attendance information

-All on-campus teaching sessions are offered on Logan campus with some midwifery laboratory sessions also available at the Gold Coast and Toowoomba.
+All on-campus teaching sessions are offered on Logan campus with some midwifery laboratory sessions also available at the Gold Coast.

 In total, students will have a minimum of six weeks student vacation over the calendar year.

-Generally, courses will be offered off-campus with a one to two-week on-campus intensive component prior to the commencement of trimester.
-On-campus attendance at tutorials is required five times per trimester.
+Generally, courses utilise a blended learning approach with a two-week on-campus intensive component prior to the commencement of trimester.
+On-campus attendance at tutorials is also required five times per trimester.
+In addition, theoretical content is available online.

 The locations and dates over which the courses will run will be published trimester-by-trimester and sent to students prior to each trimester.
 It is expected that if you enrol in these courses you will be available to attend.